AIDC-AI/Marco-o1/src/README.md

 ### 2. start your inference server

 Our framework supports VLLM、Huggingface、API call as a inference server.
-For sample, we only implemented vllm version, but reserved the interface for other two versions.
+For simple, we only implemented and debug vllm version, but reserved the interface for other two versions.

 For example, We use `Qwen-2.5-72B-Instruct` and `Llama-3.1-70B-Instruct` to generate the Long CoT.
 One for normal generation and one for double check.